Dan Litowitz is the Global M&A Deputy Practice Group Leader and a partner in the Mergers & Acquisitions practice.

 He has considerable U.S. and global experience in a broad range of strategic transactions, including cash and stock mergers, tender and exchange offers, private equity transactions, stock and asset acquisition and disposition transactions, and joint ventures for U.S. and multinational clients.

 Dan started his career at Shearman & Sterling in 1999 and was a member of the M&A practice until 2010; he rejoined the firm in 2014.

-- Altice USA, Inc. in its separation from Altice N.V.
+- Altice USA, Inc. in the separation from Altice N.V.

-- CVS Health Corporation in its pending $69 billion acquisition of Aetna Inc.
+- Cisco Systems, Inc. in its acquisition of Singularity Networks, Inc.

 - American Axle & Manufacturing Holdings, Inc. in connection with its $1.6 billion cash and stock acquisition of Metaldyne Performance Group Inc., its acquisition of USM’s Mexican operations and in ongoing general corporate matters

-- The Dun & Bradstreet Corporation in the sale of its business in Latin America, the acquisition of Dun & Bradstreet Credibility Corporation and in ongoing general corporate matters
+- The Dun & Bradstreet Corporation in the sale of its business in Latin America and the acquisition of Dun & Bradstreet Credibility Corporation

 - ARX Holding Corp., the parent company of American Strategic Insurance, in its acquisition by The Progressive Corporation

 - Rockwood Holdings, Inc. in the sale of its titanium dioxide and pigments businesses to Huntsman Corporation and in the sale of its clay-based additives business to Altana AG